Deformation Quantization for Actions of K\"ahlerian Lie Groups: Polarized symplectic symmetric spaces

-\begin{prop} The correspondence described above induces a bijection between the isomorphism classes of simply connected symplectic symmetric spaces and the isomorphism classes of transvection symplectic triples. \end{prop} Generally, the two-cocycle $\varpi$ is not exact, or equivalently, the symplectic action of the transvection group on the symplectic symmetric space is not Hamiltonian.
+\begin{prop} The correspondence $(M,s,\omega)\mapsto(\g,\sigma,\varpi)$ described above induces a bijection between the isomorphism classes of simply connected symplectic symmetric spaces and the isomorphism classes of transvection symplectic triples. \end{prop}

+In the above statement, the ``reverse direction" (i.e$.$ $(\g,\sigma,\varpi)\mapsto(M,s,\omega)$) is obtained as follows.
+One starts by considering the (abstract) connected simply connected Lie group $G$ whose Lie algebra is $\g$.
+Then the automorphism $\sigma$ of $\g$ uniquely determines an automorphism of $G$, again denoted by $\sigma$.
+The connected component $K$ of the subgroup of $G$ constituted by the elements that are fixed by $\sigma$ is then automatically a closed subgroup of $G$.
+The coset space $M:=G/K$ is then naturally a connected smooth manifold which is also simply connected consequently to the connectedness of $K$ and simple connectedness of $G$.
+One then check that the formulae

+define a structure of symmetric space $(M,s)$ in the sense of Loos.
+The Lie algebra of $K$ then coincides with $\k$, implying a natural isomorphism $\p\to T_K(M)$.
+The latter yields a Lie algebra homomorphism from the original iLa $(\g,\sigma)$ to the transvection iLa of $(M,s)$.
+This homomorphism turns out to be an isomorphism due to the above conditions (i) and (ii) imposed on $(\g,\sigma)$.
+Note that from the above exposition, one extracts \begin{lem} Every iLa determines a simply connected symmetric space. \end{lem}

+Note also that two non-isomorphic iLa's (when non-transvection) could determine the same symmetric space.
+More precisely: \begin{dfn} Let $(\g_j,\sigma_j)$ ($j=1,2$) be two iLa's with associated simply connected symmetric spaces denoted by $(M_j,s_j)$ respectively.
+One says that they {\bf determine the same simply connected symmetric space} if $M_1$ and $M_2$ are isomorphic as symmetric spaces. \end{dfn} Of course, one has an analogous definition in the symplectic case.

+Now given a siLa $(\g,\sigma,\varpi)$, the two-cocycle $\varpi$ is generally not exact, or equivalently, the symplectic action of the transvection group on the symplectic symmetric space is not Hamiltonian (see \cite{Bi95,BCG}).
 However, it is always possible to centrally extend the transvection group in such a way that the extended group acts on $M$ in a Hamiltonian way.
-The associated moment mapping then consists in a symplectic equivariant covering onto a co-adjoint orbit.
+The associated moment mapping then is a symplectic equivariant covering onto a co-adjoint orbit, in accordance with the classical general result for Hamiltonian homogeneous symplectic spaces \cite{S}.
 The situation we consider in the present article concerns such \emph{non-exact} transvection triples underlying polarized symplectic symmetric spaces. \begin{lem} Let $(M,s,\omega)$ be a symplectic symmetric space, polarized by a transvection-invariant Lagrangian distribution $\tilde{W}\subset TM$.
-This data corresponds (via the correspondance of Proposition \ref{correspondence}) to a $\k$-invariant Largangian subspace $W$ in $\p$. \end{lem} \Pf Under the linear isomorphism $\pi_{\star e}|_{\p}:\p\to T_oM$ the subspace $\tilde{W}_o$ of $T_oM$ corresponds to a Lagrangian subspace $W$ of the symplectic vector space $(\p,\varpi)$. \EPf
+These data correspond (via the correspondence of Proposition \ref{correspondence}) to a $\k$-invariant Lagrangian subspace $W$ in $\p$. \end{lem} \begin{proof} Under the linear isomorphism $\pi_{\star e}|_{\p}:\p\to T_oM$ the subspace $\tilde{W}_o$ of $T_oM$ corresponds to a Lagrangian subspace $W$ of the symplectic vector space $(\p,\varpi)$. \end{proof}